Cyclone Kyrill: Harbours and shipping

 The container ship MSC Napoli, whilst on its way to Portugal carrying 2,394 containers, of which 158 were classed as hazardous substances, had to be abandoned in the English Channel on the 18th.
 The crew of 26 were picked up by British and French rescue services.
 The next day the Napoli was under tow for repair at Portland Harbour in Dorset, but with forecasts of further high winds it was taken to shelter in Lyme Bay.
 The ship had suffered structural damage, including a 1 by 0.5 m hole on the starboard side and water flooding and had to be beached in the bay 1 mi off the East Devon coast at Branscombe The ship leaked oil, sparking a clean-up operation, and widespread reporting in the national news led to the wreck temporarily becoming a tourist attraction and subject to scavenging from the containers which washed up on the beach.
 The wreck was subject to a complex break-up operation which was not complete until July 2009.

 The ferry services between Fishguard and Rosslare were cancelled, as well as the ferries to Heligoland and most West Frisian Islands, East Frisian and North Frisian islands.

-In Ireland, Dublin Port was forced to completely close for a time – the first time in history the port has closed.
+In Ireland, Dublin Port was forced to completely close for a time—the first time in history the port has closed.
 Two fishing vessels sank at sea, with a total loss of seven lives.
 A third vessel engaged in the rescue attempts also sank but the crew were rescued.
-A storm tide with sea levels of up to 3.5 metres above mean tide was announced for the coastal areas of Lower Saxony and Schleswig-Holstein by the state governments, however the storm had already passed those areas before high tide had set in, so there was less damage than expected.
+A storm tide with sea levels of up to 3.5 m above mean tide was announced for the coastal areas of Lower Saxony and Schleswig-Holstein by the state governments; however, the storm had already passed those areas before high tide had set in, so there was less damage than expected.

 The Cypriot-flagged freighter Golden Sky, carrying a load of fertiliser and fuel oil, ran aground near Ventspils, off the coast of Latvia; the ship's crew were rescued in a joint Latvian and Swedish operation.